-Micropigmentation, also known as permanent makeup, can be used to enhance facial features such as eyebrows, lashes, and lips.
-It can also be used to improve certain types of scars and uneven skin pigmentation.
-The treatment can also be used to reconstruct the nipple and areola area of the breast.
-People typically choose this procedure because they have difficulty applying their makeup or simply as a way to save time.
-People with certain medical conditions may choose micropigmentation to create an appearance of eyebrows where the hair has been lost.
+Micropigmentation, also known as permanent makeup, can be used for a number of cosmetic purposes: it can enhance facial features such as eyebrows, lashes, and lips; it can improve certain types of scars and uneven skin pigmentation, and it is sometimes used to reconstruct the nipple and areola area of the breast.
+People typically choose this procedure either because they have difficulty applying their makeup, or they view it as a way to save time.
+People with certain medical conditions may also choose micropigmentation as a way of creating the appearance of eyebrows where the hair has been lost.

 How Permanent Makeup is Applied